Washington DC Daily Fantasy Sports

 Washington DC Lottery

 The DC Lottery was set up in 1982, following on the back of many different charitable lotteries being set up across the nation.
 There are a range of different games that players can choose from, though all tickets must be purchased in person at a registered retailer.
 You can find out more on the official website.
+Furthermore, you can read more information at our page about Washingtong DC lottery.

 History of Gambling in Washington DC